cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 **July 11**
 *TODO*
-- Timer
+- Timer(DONE)
 - bento arm control toggle (DONE)
 - implement a default behaviour if brachIOplexus is not connected -> in the init screen, it waits for some sort of init packet from brachIOplexus
     - if not pack recieved: go with vr controllers to control arm and use keyboard for camera control
     - if packet recieved: brachioplexus controls arm and vr controllers are camera
 - Reset and Arm shell toggle defaults to VR controllers!!
+(DONE)
 - reset unityAck with disconnect (DONE)

 **July 12**